TriplyDB/Documentation/docs/triply-client-js/index.md

   token: process.env.TRIPLY_API_TOKEN
 });
 async function run() {
-  // This is where operations that use the Triply API are performed.
-  // All code examples that are given in this document must be placed
+  // This is where the code examples in this reference should be placed.
-  // in this location in order to be executed.
 }
 run().catch(e => {
   console.error(e);